playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/anatomy.md

 `initialize()`

-This is the first method called on a script after all Entities are loaded.
+This is the first method called on a script after all Entities are loaded and its called only once.
 Use it for initialization.

 `onEnable()`